lastnamehurt/ai_developer/README.md

 - 🔄 No easy way to share configurations

 **aidev solves this** with:
-- ✅ Profile-based MCP configurations (devops, researcher, fullstack, etc.)
+- ✅ Profile-based MCP configurations (web, qa, infra)
 - ✅ Centralized environment variable management
 - ✅ One-command tool launching with full context
 - ✅ Easy backup/restore for new machine setup